kanisterio/kanister/design/progress-tracking.md

 * checking the number of uploaded bytes against estimated total bytes
 * checking the duration elapsed against the estimated duration to complete the operation
-* parsing the log outputs for milestones indicator
+* parsing the log outputs for milestone events to indicate the 25%, 50%, 75% and 100% markers

 ✍️ Currently, Kanister Functions do not utilize Kopia to perform their underlying work.
 Once the work to integrate Kopia into Kanister is completed,